Privacy Policy

 Workplace Privacy Guidelines

-ACSO personnel personal information which relates to their employment with ACSO or McCormack Housing is exempt from the Privacy Act.
-ACSO will, however, collect, use, store and destroy the personal information of ACSO personnel in a manner that aligns with the Australian Privacy Principles (APP’s), which underpin the Privacy Act.
-ACSO will only collect, access and store ACSO personnel personal information when it is necessary and related to employment purposes.
-There may be times where ACSO is required to share the personal information of ACSO personnel with an external government, company or statutory body such as Fair Work to establish that ACSO is meeting its employment obligations, under the Fair Work Act 2009.
-Information that directly relates to the employment relationship can include things such as the ACSO personnel skills, performance, conduct, and their terms of employment.
+The Group Employees’ and People’s (EP) personal information which relates to their employment with the Group is exempt from the Privacy Act.
+However, the Group will collect, use, store, share and destroy the EP’s personal information in a manner that aligns with the Australian Privacy Principles (APP’s), which underpin the Privacy Act and with due care.
+The Group will only collect, access and store EP’s personal information when it is necessary and related to employment purposes.
+There may be times where the Group is meeting its employment obligations, under the Fair Work Act 2009.
+Information that directly relates to the employment relationship can includes things such as the EP’s skills, performance, conduct, and their terms of employment.

 Working from Home Standards

 Working from home can pose increased or new types of privacy risks, such as those we share our homes with being able to view personal and sensitive information where workstations are not set up in a secure setting.
-To mitigate the risks of privacy breaches and to ensure cyber safety when working from home, ACSO personnel must continue to work in accordance with all aspects of this policy to ensure personal and sensitive information is protected against unauthorised access.
+To mitigate the risks of privacy breaches and to ensure cyber safety when working from home, the Group EP’s must continue to work in accordance with all aspects of this policy to ensure personal and sensitive information is protected against unauthorised access.

-As hubs are accessed, ACSO personnel may operate from two workplaces: home and a hub.
-At all times, ACSO expects ACSO personnel to comply with this Privacy Policy.
-ACSO personnel must familiarise themselves with section 7.1 Clean Desk Policy and it’s supporting resource ‘Maintaining Privacy and Information Security: 7 practical guidelines for maintaining a clean desk’ to help implement best practice privacy skills and awareness into their roles.
+As hubs are accessed, the Group EP’s may operate from two workplaces; home and a hub.
+At all times, the Group expects the EP’s to comply with this Privacy Policy.
+The Group EP’s must familiarise themselves with section 6.2 Clean Desk Policy and it’s supporting resource ‘Maintaining Privacy and Information Security: 7 practical guidelines for maintaining a clean desk’ to help implement best practice privacy skills and awareness into their roles.

 Policy Implementation Guidelines